Paul A. Goldberg MPH, DC, DACBN

 If the first thing the doctor does with the IBD patient is suggest a host of herbal or other nutrient supplements, the patient would be well advised to seek out a different practitioner who is oriented toward looking for etiological factors. ...
 We do not acquire IBD due to a lack of any specific herbal or food supplement, and we are therefore not going to get well from such either.

-Related Health Issues With IBD
+Related Health Issues With Inflammatory Bowel Disease

 Patients with inflammatory bowel disease commonly develop other health issues due to the systemic effect bowel inflammation has on the rest of the body.